Authority: Executive Vice Chancellor and Provost

-3. Administrative Review through the Office of Institutional Equity and Diversity (OIED)
+3. Administrative Review through the Office for Institutional Equity and Diversity (OIED)

-3.2 OIED will notify the parties in writing of the outcome of the investigation and determination as to whether any policy violation was substantiated.
-If OIED determines there has been no NCSU POL 04.25.05 policy violation, the notification to the parties concludes the formal NCSU POL 04.25.05 process.
-If the complaint was referred to the OIED through the filing of a formal grievance under this policy that included allegations of unlawful discrimination, harassment or retaliation, the OIED will notify the Assistant Dean for Professional Development in the Graduate School of this.
-OIED will then review the unlawful discrimination, harassment or retaliation issue(s) via its internal processes.
+3.2 If the complaint was referred to the OIED through the filing of a formal grievance under this policy that included allegations of unlawful discrimination, harassment or retaliation, the OIED will notify the Assistant Dean for Professional Development in the Graduate School if a policy violation could be substantiated.

 4. Formal Postdoctoral Grievance

-If informal resolution efforts (as outlined in Section 2) are not successful in resolving the grievance and OIED has determined the grievance does not fall under NCSU POL 04.25.05, a formal grievance procedure is available to postdocs to provide for the fair, orderly, and timely resolution of work-related disputes.
+If informal resolution efforts (as outlined in Section 2) are not successful in resolving the grievance and OIED has determined the grievance is not covered by NCSU POL 04.25.05 or NCSU POL 04.25.07, a formal grievance procedure is available to postdocs to provide for the fair, orderly, and timely resolution of work-related disputes.
 The formal grievance policy is to be used when postdocs allege that actions taken by their faculty mentor(s) or supervisor(s) have violated University policies, regulations, or rules and that such violation(s) has adversely affected their postdoctoral appointment.